 Trusts can appoint assets to other trusts, this is called Trust Decanting; it can allow trusts to last for many generations.

-This compensation model shows how a solo business owner can use a C Corporation structure to maximize tax efficiency, retirement savings, and refundable tax credits.
+This compensation model shows how a solo business owner can use a LLC taxed as an S-corp structure to maximize tax efficiency, retirement savings, and refundable tax credits.
 The company pays the owner a salary of $36,500, with $23,500 contributed to a Traditional 401(k) and a $9,125 employer match.
 The owner also contributes $7,000 to a Roth IRA.
 Because the 401(k) contributions reduce the owner’s adjusted gross income (AGI) to $13,000, they qualify for both the Saver’s Credit (up to $700) and the Earned Income Tax Credit (EITC) (up to $632) for a total of $1,332 in refundable tax credits.
 With the standard deduction eliminating any federal income tax liability and total payroll tax withheld at $2,795, the owner receives $33,705 in net cash and accumulates $39,625 in retirement accounts.
 The total outlay by the C Corporation—including salary, payroll tax, and employer 401(k) match—is $48,420.
 After accounting for cash received, retirement contributions, and refundable credits, the owner captures roughly $44,500–$45,000 in after-tax benefit, resulting in an effective tax drag of just 6–8%.
 This strategy exemplifies how to use corporate structure, retirement plans, and tax credits to efficiently transfer capital from a business to its owner while minimizing tax burden and building long-term wealth.
 On top of this, you may be able to structure it so you get dividends (C-Corp) which have 0% taxes up to total income of $48350 (so about $11k in dividends are at 0% after paying 21% corporate income tax) or distributions (LLC taxed as an S Corp) which are taxed as ordinary income and don't get charged social security or medicare payroll taxes.
 The main benefit of a C-corp in this example is after the modest dividend of $11,850 at 0% income tax (money to live off of) the corporation only gets taxed at 21% and can make long term investments that aren't taxed until gains are realized (and there's many tax deductions.)
+If any 5 people own more than 49% of a business and more than 59% of it's income from trading or investing, it results in a 'personal holding corporation tax' of 20% on top of the corporate tax rate of 21% so make sure not to trigger that by either doing more than 40% of your companies business outside of trading or having nobody own more than 9% of the company.
+If you buy investments and never sell them, or own 45% and everybody else only owns 1%; those can also prevent personal holding corp designation.
 To issue this dividend, it must come from retained earnings; so you might not be able to do it the first year.
 Once structured and able to pay dividends, it results in a very low tax rate and about $16k in spendable cash for living expenses.
 In this strategy, under current IDR programs; the person would not owe student loan payments if using an income driven repayment plan (if these policies change, there is one more useful item.)
-Companies can contribute up to $5250 in pre-tax dollars per employee to their education, either while they're in school (tuition, supplies etc) or as of now until 12/31/2025 it can be used towards student loan principal & interest.
-There is a bill (Employer Participation in Repayment Act) with bipartisan support (John Thune is the only Republican cosponsor, but he's kind of a big deal) which will extend that option.
-So far, this bill has sat with no traction since July 2024 (write your representative in congress, Senator & the president; their people read their mail and make notes about what people are talking about.
-You can also write each member of the House Ways and Means committee and the Senate Finance committee, you can still write them on relevant matters; though they prioritize their own constituents.)
-Update: there is a new bill with small bipartisan support.
+Companies can contribute up to $5250 in pre-tax dollars per employee to their education, either while they're in school (tuition, supplies etc) and now it can be used towards student loan principal & interest as this has just been made permanant as part of Donald Trump's 'Big Beautiful Bill' but it must qualify under section 127.
+Please note, you can't get both the contribution towards student loans and the tax deduction for student loan interest.
+(If you want to raise outside capital, Delaware C-corp allows the simplest corprate structure for C-corps which are easier to raise capital with and take public, also worth considering are Limited Partnerships and even Limited Liability Limited Partnerships which are an option in 30 states currently.)
+Also, the business can deduct pension (aka defined benefit plan) an actuary is needed, in this example the amount may be up to $6000 a year.
+In most cases, a pension is allowed to have $274k in it by age 65 in order to be fully deductible; so the later you start the more you can put in; a 40-45 year old might be able to put $6000 a year in and fully deduct it and a younger person may put in a lower amount.
+The benefit is another way to grow capital without taxes taking a cut at the beginning or during growth.
+You'll need an actuary to do this, the cost of doing so may be prohibitive; you'd have to look into it.

 If you earn less than $36,500, you may qualify for the Saver’s Credit.
 For example, if you earn $21,000 and contribute $7,000 to a Roth IRA, you could save $650 in taxes and potentially qualify for the EITC as well.